kragorg/dng/2025-03-16 — Dungeons and Gardens.md

 Faced with the challenge of pursuing a dwarf across a frigid pool, the party assesses their options.
 The wooden beam that seems to have been used by the bandits sits tantalizingly across the water.

-Scarlet throws her grappling hook, but it misses the beam, snagging something underwater instead.
-As she pulls, Halite steps in to help.
-Together, they haul up a mass: a dead bandit and a distressed, living frog!
+Scarlet throws the grappling hook she found at Pelc’s in an attempt to catch the beam, but misses.
+As she draws the hook back in for another throw, it snags something underwater.
+Halite steps in to help, and together they haul up a mass: a dead bandit and a distressed but living frog!

 Kragor, sensing danger, hexes the frog and targets it with an eldritch blast.
 The frog disintegrates under the force of the blast.

 Elara, steadying herself, heals her thigh wound with divine magic.
 Scarlet mirrors her, healing Doctor Pepe with nature’s energies.

 Their reprieve is brief.
 The dwarf reappears, firing a bolt that bounces off Halite’s armor.
 “Damn it,” Doctor Pepe grumbles, frustration etched into his features.
 “We need to see!”
-He hurls his enchanted dagger, which thuds into the beam, revealing the far shore with its glow.
+He hurls his enchanted dagger, and it thuds into the beam, revealing the far shore with its glow.

 Driven by urgency, Whisper leaps onto the wall, climbing swiftly and landing silently on the far side, her eyes finding the dwarf hidden in shadows.

-With a flick of his wrist, Halite throws the grappling hook, this time securing the beam.
-He pulls it towards him until it rests securely across the pool, then  charges confidently across, joining Whisper.
+With a flick of his wrist, Halite takes a turn throwing the grappling hook, and this time it secures the beam.
+He pulls it towards him until it rests fully across the pool, then charges confidently across, joining Whisper.
 Kragor and the rest of the party follow, anticipation fueling each stride.

 Scarlet conjures a flame to illuminate their path.
 Doctor Pepe retrieves his glowing dagger, its light warding off the gloom, as he brings up the rear.